awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

 ## Task definition requirements<a name="ecs-inference-requirements"></a>

-To deploy Neuron on Amazon ECS, your task definition must contain the container definition for a pre\-built container serving the inference model for TensorFlow provided by AWS Deep Learning Containers\.
+To deploy Neuron on Amazon ECS, your task definition must contain the container definition for a pre\-built container serving the inference model for TensorFlow\.
+It's provided by AWS Deep Learning Containers\.
 This container contains the AWS Neuron runtime and the TensorFlow Serving application\.
-At start up, this container will fetch your model from Amazon S3, launch Neuron TensorFlow Serving with the saved model, and wait for prediction requests\.
-The following container image has TensorFlow 1\.15 and Ubuntu 18\.04\.
+At start up, this container fetches your model from Amazon S3, launches Neuron TensorFlow Serving with the saved model, and waits for prediction requests\.
+In the following example, the container image has TensorFlow 1\.15 and Ubuntu 18\.04\.
 A complete list of pre\-built Deep Learning Containers optimized for Neuron is maintained on GitHub\.
 For more information, see [Neuron Inference Containers](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#neuron-inference-containers)\.

 ```
 763104351884.dkr.ecr.us-east-1.amazonaws.com/tensorflow-inference-neuron:1.15.4-neuron-py37-ubuntu18.04